docker-mailserver/docker-mailserver/docs/content/config/advanced/podman.md

 !!! note

-    `podman-compose` is not compatible with configuration.
+    `podman-compose` is not compatible with this configuration.

 ### Self-start in Rootless Mode